 The central institution has a CEO who is responsible for the day-to-day management and administration of the central institution in accordance with the instructions and orders issued by the Board of Directors.
 The CEO prepares the matters presented to the Board of Directors and assists the Board of Directors in the preparation of matters presented to the Supervisory Board and the cooperative meeting.
-The CEO of the POP Bank Alliance is Pekka Lemettinen and his deputy is Jaakko Pulli.
+The CEO of the POP Bank Alliance is Pekka Lemettinen and his deputy is Chief Commercial Officer Jaakko Pulli.

 Pekka Lemettinen (born 1972) has been the CEO of the POP Bank Alliance since 2017.
-Mr. Lemettinen has been a member of Bonum's Board of Directors since 2017 and the Chairman of Bonum's Board of Directors since 2018, the Chairman of the Board of Finnish P&C Insurance Ltd since 2017 and a member of the Board of Oy Samlink Ab since 2017.
+Mr. Lemettinen has been a member of Bonum's Board of Directors since 2017 and the Chairman of Bonum's Board of Directors since 2018, the Chairman of the Board of Finnish P&C Insurance Ltd since 2017.
 Mr. Lemettinen has been the CEO of Finnish P&C Insurance Ltd in 2014-2017 and the COO of Finnish P&C Insurance Ltd in 2011-2014.
 Mr. Lemettinen holds a BBA degree.

-Jaakko Pulli (born 1978) has been the deputy CEO of the POP Bank Alliance since 2017 Mr. Pulli was the Chief Risk Officer of POP Bank Group in 2015-2017 and head of Risk Management Services in PP-Laskenta Oy in 2009-2015.
+Jaakko Pulli (born 1978) has been the deputy CEO of the POP Bank Alliance since 2017.
+Mr. Pulli was the Chief Risk Officer of POP Bank Group in 2015-2017 and the Head of Risk Management Services in PP-Laskenta Oy in 2009-2015.
 Mr. Pulli holds a Master of Science in Economics.